written by Chloé Chartier, reviewed by Alexa Ouellette. Sustainability Analysts at Ecometrica

 Being Carbon Neutral means the amount of carbon (carbon dioxide, aka CO2) being emitted is equal to the amount of carbon being absorbed from the atmosphere, thanks to carbon sinks such as forests, which absorb and store more carbon from the atmosphere than they emit.
 (European Parliament, 2021).

-Net Zero is a similar concept to Carbon Neutral, however it goes beyond just carbon and is typically on a larger scale.
+Net Zero is a similar concept to Carbon Neutrality, however it goes beyond just carbon and is typically on a larger scale.
 Net Zero refers to when all greenhouse gases being emitted into the atmosphere are equivalent to the greenhouse gases being removed from the atmosphere on a global scale (ClimateSeed, 2021).
 In other words, net zero emissions will be achieved when human activity no longer causes global warming.

 Crucially, being Net Zero includes all greenhouse gases, not just carbon dioxide.